 Step 7: Take Out The Adhesive

 After taking the backsplash completely from the wall, remove the hardened adhesive from the wall with your putty knife.
-It can be an easy task if it’s semi-soft or requires a bit of an effort if it’s rock-hard.
+It can be an easy task if it’s semi-soft or requires a bit of effort if it’s rock-hard.

 You can apply some elbow grease if it’s the latter type of glue.
 And if it’s still not enough, you can take out grit sandpaper to scrape the glue off the wall.